induktio/thinker/Details.md

 Game engine patches included
 ============================
+Terranx.exe binary contains these custom patches:

+1. Base governors of all factions will now prefer to work borehole tiles instead of always emphasizing food production.
+The patch makes governors assume borehole tiles produce 1 food but this will not affect the actual nutrient intake or anything else beyond tile selection.

-Terranx.exe binary contains the following fixes from Scient's unofficial patch:
+The following fixes are applied from Scient's unofficial patch:

 1. [CRASH][SMAX] If you open up Design Workshop as Caretakers/Usurpers and switching back and forth between colony pod and other "equipment" you can cause text in "special ability" to become overwritten and crash once you exit Design Workshop.
 Patch increases memory allocation used to manipulate the caviar animation files (cvr) and may fix other buffer related problems other than the one noted. (credit to WBird784 for original patch)
 2. [CRASH] It is possible usually on larger maps that scrambling air interceptors would cause the game to crash.
 Even when the game didn't crash incorrect altitude values were being used in checks.
 Both of these have been fixed.